oliver-ode/cs348-movie_db/README.md

 Sql Queries can be found in : backend < queries

 ## Production Data Tests + Outputs
-Production data tests/queries can be found in file called : test-production.sql
+Production data tests/queries can be found in file called :production_db < test-production.sql

-Production data outputs can be found in : backend < tables < production_outputs
+Production data outputs can be found in : production_db < production_outputs